paraizofelipe/gorecipes/README.md

 # Deployment

-This codebase is cloud-native by design so you can use lots of environments to make this run anywhere you want.
+This codebase is cloud-native by design, so you can use lots of environments to make this run anywhere you want.

-But to make this even easier to you the codebase also provides a Dockerfile.

-There is also a Makefile to make all this even easier.
+To make it easier, the code base also provides a Dockerfile, but to make it even easier there is a Makefile.

 Run with Makefile: